Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 If not present, this file will appear the next time the Reloaded Launcher is launched.

-**Note:** *ReloadedGithubUserConfig.json should not be included in any mod downloads!*
+**Note:** *ReloadedGitHubUserConfig.json should not be included in any mod downloads!*

 ##### Limitations
 - Prereleases are supported but semantic versioning is not.
 Please do not add any prefixes/suffixes to your release tags.

-- Github only allows 60 requests an hour for unauthenticated users.
-This means that if you have many mods with Github update support, they might not receive updates immediately.
+- GitHub only allows 60 requests an hour for unauthenticated users.
+This means that if you have many mods with GitHub update support, they might not receive updates immediately.
-	- The Github service tracks when each mod has been checked, ensuring that each mod gets the chance to check for updates, even if there are more than 60.
+	- The GitHub service tracks when each mod has been checked, ensuring that each mod gets the chance to check for updates, even if there are more than 60.

 ### GameBanana